 Spectacle, Populism & the Fate of Democracy

-Too often, pundits and even scholars dismiss these stunts as gimmicks, convinced that in the grand scheme of things they do not really matter.
-Yet it is precisely through these ways of communicating with the electorate that the real battle for legitimacy takes place.
-Yet it is within these seemingly throwaway performances that the contest for legitimacy is fought and won.
+Too often, pundits and scholars alike dismiss these stunts as mere gimmicks, convinced they are peripheral to "real" politics.
+Yet it is precisely here, in these seemingly throwaway acts, that the contest for legitimacy is fought and won.

 About the author